vishal-patel17/LicenseApp/frontend/README.md

 Most of them are presentational components, have no logic, and just render HTML.

-The core functionality is implemented in `src/components/Dapp.js`, which has examples of how to connect to the user's wallet, initialize your Ethereum connection and contracts, read from the contract's state, and perform License related operations.
+The core functionality is implemented in `src/components/Dapp.js`, which connects to the user's wallet, initialize the Ethereum connection and contracts, read from the contract's state, and perform License related operations.

-You can use the `Dapp` component as a starting point for your project.
-It has comments explaining each part of its code, and indicating what's specific to this project, and what can be reused.

 **Happy _building_!**